ivysingal09/bootcamp_ivy_singal/project/stage1_project/README.md

 **Decisions they’ll make with this:**
 - Where and when to buy properties
 - How much to budget or bid based on expected price direction

----
-(Required items only; aligned to Stage 1 instructions.)